 - 4.12.
-Key assumptions within the Council's current budget model include: - A CPI (1.9%) increase in council tax above the 3% Adult Social Care precept, based on the assumptions used by the Government at the time of the 2016-17 local government settlement.
+Key assumptions within the Council's current budget model include: - A CPI (2.99%) increase in council tax above the 3% Adult Social Care precept, based on the updated assumptions used by the Government in the time 2018-19 local government settlement.
 Any reduction in this increase will require additional savings to be found.
-It should be noted that currently CPI is running at 3.0%2 and the Council awaits guidance from the Government on the council tax referendum threshold for 2018-19.
+It should be noted that currently CPI is running at 3.0%2.
 The assumed council tax increases are subject to Full Council's decisions on the levels of Council Tax, which will be made before the start of each financial year.
-In addition to an annual increase in the level of Council Tax (but with no increase in council tax in 2021-22), the budget assumes modest annual tax base increases of 0.5%;
+In addition to an annual increase in the level of Council Tax (but with no increase in council tax in 2021-22), the budget assumes modest annual tax base increases of 0.5%; - That Revenue Support Grant will substantially disappear in 2020-21.
+This equates to a pressure of around £39m, but significant uncertainty is attached to this and clearly the level of savings required in year three could be materially lower should this loss of funding not take place; - 2017-18 Budget and savings delivered in line with current plans (no overspend);